The 46th Playing

 i.
 Players and caddies may wear tailored shorts and (predominantly) white sports socks.

 ii.
-Off the course a minimum standard of dress is required, e.g. collared golf shirt or polo neck sweater, trousers (not jeans), socks and appropriate footwear (street shoes).
-Flip flops, trainers, golf shoes and stockinged feet are not permitted in the clubhouse.
+Off the course a minimum standard of dress is required, e.g. golf shirt or polo neck sweater, trousers (not jeans) or tailored shorts, socks and appropriate footwear (street shoes).
+Flip flops and stockinged feet are not permitted in the clubhouse.

 If a serious breach of this Local Rule occurs, or where there are repetitive breaches, a player may be disqualified under Rule 1.2b for a serious misconduct.